 - a.
 Document Displaying Symbol /S/.
 Any document displaying the symbol "/s/" with the printed name of the filer shall be deemed signed by the named person for purposes of the rules and statutes governing practice and procedure in the courts of this state. - b.
 Signature of Attorney.
-An attorney is responsible for all documents filed under the attorney's registered login ID and password and under the registered login ID and password of any person the attorney has authorized to e-file documents using services provided by an EFSP.
+An attorney is responsible for all documents filed under the attorney's registered login ID and password and under the registered login ID and password of any person the attorney has authorized to e-file documents using services provided by an EFSP. - c.

-- c.
 Signature of Judicial Officer or Clerk.
 Documents filed electronically under the registered login ID or password of a judicial officer or clerk shall be deemed to have been filed by that judicial officer or clerk. - d.
 Signature of Self-Represented Litigant.
-Documents filed through services provided by an EFSP by a self-represented litigant shall be filed under the self-represented litigant's registered login ID and password and shall be deemed signed by that self-represented litigant for purposes of the rules and statutes governing practice and procedure in the courts of this state. - e.
+Documents filed through services provided by an EFSP by a self-represented litigant shall be filed under the self-represented litigant's registered login ID and password and shall be deemed signed by that self-represented litigant for purposes of the rules and statutes governing practice and procedure in the courts of this state including, but not limited to, Rule 11 of the Rules of Civil Procedure. - e.
 Multiple-Party Signatures Not Required.
-As specified in Rule 26(a)(3), Arizona Rules of Family Law Procedure, - "A person filing a document containing more than one place for a signature, such as a stipulation, may sign on behalf of another party only if the person has actual authority to do so.
-The person may indicate such authority either by attaching a document confirming that authority and containing the signatures of the other persons who have authority to consent for such parties, or, after obtaining a party's consent, by inserting "/s/ [the other party's or person's name] with permission" as any non-filing party's signature." - 6.
+A document filed by more than one self-represented litigant need only be signed by one of the self-represented litigants.
+The signer of the document shall ensure that all parties named in the document agree with the contents of the document.
+The standing of all parties is subject to judicial determination during the proceedings. - 6.
 Date and Time of Electronic Filing.
 The submission shall be deemed filed on the date and time it is received by the EFSP.
 If the clerk determines that the electronically submitted document is deficient pursuant to local rule or order, the clerk may reject the submission and shall provide the filer an explanation of the reason for the rejection. - 7.
 Required Exhibits, Attachments to Pleadings, and Proposed Orders.
 Any court rule that requires a copy of a document be attached as an exhibit to a document is satisfied by electronically attaching either a scanned image of the exhibit or a copy of the exhibit in an approved format. - 8.
 Format of Documents.
-All e-filed documents shall be formatted in accordance with Rule 20, Arizona Rules of Family Law Procedure and shall conform to such other format requirements as the supreme court may require. - 9.
+All e-filed documents shall be formatted in accordance with the applicable rules governing formatting of paper documents, including Rule 5.2, Rules of Civil Procedure, and shall conform to such other format requirements as the supreme court may require. - 9.
 Electronic Format and Size.
-Any document submitted through an EFSP shall be in a format that complies with Rule 20(c), Rules of Family Law Procedure.
+All text-based documents shall be in .pdf, .odt, or .docx format, except that a proposed order or judgment shall only be in .odt or .docx format.
 A proposed order or judgment shall not be password protected and shall be modifiable by a judicial officer.
-Documents shall not exceed the size limitation permitted by the Arizona Supreme Court. - 10.
-Certified Mail, Return Receipt Card.
+Documents shall not exceed the size limitation permitted by the Arizona Supreme Court.

+- 10. Certified Mail, Return Receipt Card.
 When establishing proof of service by U.S. Postal Service certified mail, the filer may scan and file both sides of the signed return receipt card. - 11.
 National Courier Service, Return Receipt.
-When establishing proof of service by a national courier service, the filer may scan and e-file the required documentation.
+When establishing proof of service by a national courier service, the filer may scan and e-file the required documentation. - 12.
+Notary Requirement.
+A notarization requirement may be satisfied by scanning and e-filing the document that contains the notary's original signature and seal. - 13.
+Civil Cover Sheet.
+Initiating a case through services provided by an EFSP meets the requirement to file a civil cover sheet.